 For privacy to be widespread it must be part of a social contract.
 People must come and together deploy these systems for the common good.
 Privacy only extends so far as the cooperation of one's fellows in society.
 We the Cypherpunks seek your questions and your concerns and hope we may engage you so that we do not deceive ourselves.
-We will not, however, be moved out of our course because some may disagree with our goals.
+We will not, however, be moved out of our course because https://wiki.c3l.lu/ Printed on 2025/07/03 14:25 some may disagree with our goals.